High-Fiber Pumpkin Spice Pancakes for First Trimester (Ultra Fluffy!)

 Preparation Instructions

-- In a large bowl, whisk together the whole wheat flour, rolled oats, brown sugar, baking powder, baking soda, ground cinnamon, ground nutmeg, ground ginger, and salt.
+- In a large bowl, whisk together the whole wheat flour, oat flour, brown sugar, baking powder, baking soda, ground cinnamon, ground nutmeg, ground ginger, and salt.

-- In a separate medium bowl, whisk together the buttermilk, pumpkin purée, melted butter, and egg until well combined.
+- In a separate medium bowl, whisk together the buttermilk, pumpkin purée, melted butter, and eggs until well combined.

 - Pour the wet ingredients into the dry ingredients.
 Stir until just combined.
 The batter will be thick and may have a few lumps.
 Do not overmix.